Safe Sport

 Reporting

-The Olympic Oval is committed to operating within the national Safe Sport reporting and resolution framework in a timely manner that is compassionate, fair and transparent.
-We encourage the reporting of all incidents where abuse, discrimination, and/or harassment is perceived regardless of whom the offender may be or the context.
-Reporting is essential to ensure accountability and identify any potential risks to our Safe Sport environment.
+The Olympic Oval is committed to upholding the national Safe Sport reporting and resolution framework with compassion, fairness, and transparency.
+We encourage the reporting of any incident involving abuse, discrimination, or harassment—regardless of who is involved or the circumstances.
+Reporting is essential to ensuring accountability and protecting the integrity of our Safe Sport environment.

 Reporting Avenues

-• Speak to your coach or a member of the Olympic Oval Leadership Team
+• Talk to your coach or a member of the Olympic Oval Leadership Team

-• Report to University of Calgary Human Resources (details below)
+• Report directly to University of Calgary Human Resources (details below)

 • Connect with the Safe Sport Speak Up Line (details below)